6.2 Administration and governance

 The Ministry of Defence

-The Ministry of Defence is responsible for specialised education programmes within Danish defence.
+The Ministry of Defence is responsible for specialised education programmes within the Danish defence.

 Other public actors